 So here is why you I think you should avoid it for your first few dates with your dream white girl.

-First of all there is the type of places Asian cuisine is usually served at, they aren’t exactly the most elegant of atmospheres, they’re usually some dodgy looking hole down a dark alley, with bathroom tiles on the wall and mismatched chairs.
-If they have spent more than $30 decorating the place then they are so crowded you can’t hear yourself ask the waiter for a knife as your surrounded by tanks filled with murky looking water and lobsters looking depressed as they wait for their inevitable doom.
-And don’t kid yourself, no matter how great the food is your date just isn’t going to appreciate the fact that she’s going to have to hover over the toilet seat because everyone else seems to prefer standing on the toilet seat and spraying everywhere … TMI? maybe but trust me, people need to know that good hygiene should be universal.
+First of all there is the type of places Asian cuisine is usually served at, they aren’t exactly the most elegant of atmospheres.
+It’s usually some dodgy looking hole down a dark alley, with bathroom tiles on the wall and mismatched chairs.
+If they have spent more than $30 decorating the place then they are so crowded you can’t hear yourself ask the waiter for a knife as you’re surrounded by tanks filled with murky looking water and lobsters looking depressed as they wait for their inevitable doom.
+Don’t kid yourself, no matter how great the food is your date just isn’t going to appreciate the fact that she’s going to have to hover over the toilet seat because everyone else seems to prefer standing on the toilet seat and spraying everywhere … TMI? maybe but trust me, people need to know that good hygiene should be universal.

-The sushi factor is also something I just can’t get my head around, I’ve been told time and time again I should eat the entire piece in one go, maybe I just have a small mouth but I always end up looking like I’m doing my best Popeye impersonation when it comes to sushi, so I’ve tried biting the rolls in half only to have it fall into little bits all over my plate… so this is why people don’t face each other at sushi trains.
+The sushi factor is also something I just can’t get my head around.
+I’ve been told that I should eat the entire piece in one go, maybe I just have a small mouth but I always end up looking like I’m doing my best Popeye impersonation when it comes to sushi, so I’ve tried biting the rolls in half only to have it fall into little bits all over my plate… so this is why people don’t face each other at sushi trains?.

-So If we aren’t bent over, face in bowls, slurping our soup, then our noodles are slipping from our chopsticks to splash potent smelling soup all over us, combine that with the fact that after leaving a Korean bbq you will forever smell like meat and Kimchi or that shoving an entire sushi roll into your mouth it’s just all so attractive, so with all this in mind let’s just have a moment of silence for the fact that I have date 2 at a fancy sushi restaurant with a hot Vietnamese pilot…
+So If we aren’t bent over, face in bowls slurping our soup, or our noodles are slipping from our chopsticks to splash potent smelling soup all over us and combine that with the fact that after leaving a Korean bbq you will forever smell like Kimchi or that shoving an entire sushi roll into your mouth it’s just all so attractive.
+Let’s just have a moment of silence for the fact that I have date 2 at a fancy sushi restaurant with a hot Vietnamese pilot…

 I love these two links for how to eat sushi